Research and Teaching Interests

 - Elected Member of the Sociological Research Association, 1998

-- Distinction in the Social Sciences Award, College of Liberal Arts, Penn State University, 2002
+- Distinction in the Social Sciences Award, College of the Liberal Arts, Penn State University, 2002

 - Member, National Science Sociology Program Committee of Visitors, 2002.